 Consistent with our family-centred approach to service, Compass welcome’s the inclusion of support persons in all aspects of service.
 Where appropriate and in situations in which there is access to confidential clinical information, staff may request that the support person complete an oath of confidentiality (such as the situation of a support person who assists a parent to participate in a Triple P group with other clients).

 Persons with Mobility Disabilities

 The physical structure of Compass is accessible at all sites at the exception of the site located in Little Current, Manitoulin Island.
 Compass has access to an office on the main floor of that building to accommodate the needs of clients presenting with mobility challenges.
 At the Chapleau site, clients would need assistance in accessing the site.
 Staff would need to ensure, that they open the front doors to allow clients who are wheelchair bound to access the platform that facilitates entry to the building.
-Notice of temporary disruption In the event of a planned or unexpected disruption to services or facilities for persons with disabilities, Child and Family Centre will notify clients promptly.
+Notice of temporary disruption In the event of a planned or unexpected disruption to services or facilities for persons with disabilities, Compass will notify clients promptly.

 Training for Staff

 To promote a culture of accommodation and respect for disabilities, all employees, students, volunteers and Board of Directors will be provided training pertaining to the Accessibility Standards by means of participating in an on-line certification course.
 Training will include an overview of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the customer service standard.
 All new employees are required to provide a certification of completion for their personnel file.
 For employees who have received the training an annotation of their participation has been included in their personnel file.